 “Therefore hear me now, my children, and do not depart from the words of my mouth.
 Remove your way far from her, and do not go near the door of her house, lest you give your honor to others, and your years to the cruel one; lest aliens be filled with your wealth; and your labors go to the house of a foreigner; and you mourn at last, when your flesh and your body are consumed” (Proverbs 5:1-11).

 Here is a warning to not engage in casual sexual activity.
 (The biblical model is that sexual activity must only be within marriage.)
 The consequences of this illicit, immoral conduct are loss of respect, poverty and even diseases of the flesh and death itself.
+Obviously this instruction is not just for children.
+These are proverbs for men and women of all ages.

 The apostle Paul expounded on this theme in his letter to the Corinthians.
 He said that the body was not made for sexual immorality and that we should flee from sexual immorality (1 Corinthians 6:13, 18).